-Starting your professional career can be equal parts exciting and terrifying.
+Starting your professional career comes with lots of difficult money decisions.
 Having a steady stream of income for the first time is a great feeling but knowing what to do with the money can be confusing.
 Below are 5 strategies that all young professionals should employ to make sure their finances stay on track.

 Both income planning and retirement income planning have become increasingly important to investors.
 With an aging population, we will see the latter take center stage in many discussions of wealth management.
 Importantly, a key element of retirement income planning is tax avoidance and reduction.